-Renewable Energy in the Asia Pacific: A Legal Overview — third edition
+Renewable Energy in the Asia Pacific — third edition - .PDF file.

 Governments across the Asia-Pacific region are continuing the push for greater renewable energy contributions to domestic electricity demand.
 While the deal flow has been lower than expected over the last six months, there have been positive signs in several countries that local developers are very active at the approval level.
 International developers are increasingly taking advantage of the many government and market incentives for renewable energy investment and investing alongside locals.